-M. Parent Lot: Any lot of record that existed prior to March 11, 2008, the date on which this ordinance went into effect.
+L. Parent Lot: Any lot of record that existed prior to March 11, 2008, the date on which this ordinance went into effect.

-N. Preserved Open Space: Open space protected by conservation easement.
+M. Preserved Open Space: Open space protected by conservation easement.

-O. Primary Conservation Areas: Land that may not be built on or developed pursuant to Federal, State or local law, which generally includes sensitive areas whose locations are predetermined by the boundaries of wetlands, lands that are generally inundated (under ponds, lakes, creeks, etc.); land within the 100-year floodplain; land that is excessively steep (that is, slopes exceeding 15%); or soils subject to slumping.
+N. Primary Conservation Areas: Land that may not be built on or developed pursuant to Federal, State or local law, which generally includes sensitive areas whose locations are predetermined by the boundaries of wetlands, lands that are generally inundated (under ponds, lakes, creeks, etc.); land within the 100-year floodplain; land that is excessively steep (that is, slopes exceeding 15%); or soils subject to slumping.

-P. Protected Natural Resource Areas: Shall be consistent with the policies contained in the Open Space, Recreation, and Environmental Resources elements of North Hampton's Master Plan, and shall include areas identified by North Hampton's Conservation Audit and Stewardship Plan, such as, but not limited to: prominent ridgelines, important streams, mature woodlands, aquifer recharge areas, areas with highly permeable ('excessively drained') soil, significant wildlife habitat areas, important upland forest, meadows, pastures, farm fields, archaeological or cultural assets, water quality protection areas, and sections of an ecologically connected matrix of natural areas significant for wildlife habitat.
+O. Protected Natural Resource Areas: Shall be consistent with the policies contained in the Open Space, Recreation, and Environmental Resources elements of North Hampton's Master Plan, and shall include areas identified by North Hampton's Conservation Audit and Stewardship Plan, such as, but not limited to: prominent ridgelines, important streams, mature woodlands, aquifer recharge areas, areas with highly permeable ('excessively drained') soil, significant wildlife habitat areas, important upland forest, meadows, pastures, farm fields, archaeological or cultural assets, water quality protection areas, and sections of an ecologically connected matrix of natural areas significant for wildlife habitat.

-Q. Sketch Plan: A lightly drawn conceptual sketch provided by the applicant at the earliest possible time, well before formally engineered plans are drawn up.
+P. Sketch Plan: A drawn conceptual sketch provided by the applicant at the earliest possible time, well before formally engineered plans are drawn up.

-R. Secondary Conservation Areas: A broad category of open space determined by the Planning Board that may include mature woodlands, prime farmlands, sites of historic, archaeological or cultural interest, or connections to greenways or trails.
+Q. Secondary Conservation Areas: A broad category of open space determined by the Planning Board that may include mature woodlands, prime farmlands, sites of historic, archaeological or cultural interest, or connections to greenways or trails.
 In delineating Secondary Conservation Areas, priorities shall involve determining more special, unique, irreplaceable, environmentally valuable, historic, or scenic characteristics of the site.

-S. Stream Corridors: Areas of land alongside streams designated for public or private access.
+R. Stream Corridors: Areas of land alongside streams designated for public or private access.

-T. Tract: An area, parcel, site, piece of land, or property, which is the subject of a subdivision or development proposal and application.
+S. Tract: An area, parcel, site, piece of land, or property, which is the subject of a subdivision or development proposal and application.

-U. Unbuildable Land: Any land area, in addition to a Primary Conservation Area, that is unsuitable for building such as, but not limited to, wetlands, excessively steep slopes (that is, slopes exceeding 15%), rock outcroppings, pre-existing septic fields, pre-existing rights-of-way and utility easements, land under pre-existing permanent easement that prohibits future development, and footprints of common recreational facilities.
+T. Unbuildable Land: Any land area, in addition to a Primary Conservation Area, that is unsuitable for building such as, but not limited to, wetlands, excessively steep slopes (that is, slopes exceeding 15%), rock outcroppings, pre-existing septic fields, pre-existing rights-of-way and utility easements, land under pre-existing permanent easement that prohibits future development, land to be placed under permanent easements (other than a Conservation easement) that prohibit future development and are necessary due to the Conservation Subdivision, and footprints of common recreational facilities.

-V. Yield Plan: A plan submitted by the applicant showing a feasible Conventional Subdivision Plan conforming to all requirements of the specific underlying zoning district in which the property is located.
+U. Yield Plan: A plan submitted by the applicant showing a feasible and realistic Conventional Subdivision Plan conforming to all requirements of the specific underlying zoning district in which the property is located.
 Such plans shall be conceptual in nature and are not intended to require significant engineering costs - that is, engineering costs that are customary for preparing a formal application for subdivision review by the Planning Board.
 They shall consist of conventional lot and street layouts, shall conform to the Town's regulations governing lot dimensions, buildable land, street design and, if appropriate, parking.
 The yield plan shall contain information about soil types as well as steep slopes that would limit development.
-The purpose of the Yield Plan is to determine the maximum number of house lots that could realistically be created on a tract.
-3/11/2008
+The purpose of the Yield Plan is to determine the maximum number of single family dwelling and/or duplex dwelling lots that could realistically be created on a tract.